odoo/documentation/accounting/others/taxes/application.rst

 But, if you set the fiscal position, Odoo will use this specific fiscal position for this customer on orders (example: construction companies).
-In such a case, it’s recommended to set the fiscal position on the customer form.
+In such a case, it's recommended to set the fiscal position on the customer form.
 Odoo will automatically reuse this value for orders and invoices, without trying to auto-detect the fiscal position.